iam1mPerec/ZombieFarm/README.md

 # ZombieFarm
-My first c++ project
+My first c++ project.
-I've writen it in 2014
+I've written it in 2014.
-It's by no means perfect but I've learned a lot from writing it
+It is by no means perfect but I have learned a lot from writing it